Demian1910/project-software-engineering/submissions/projectvorschlag.md

 - How large do you estimate the overall project workload to be?

-There can be one person working on the extraction phase, two people working on the analysis of the date and two other people working on the UI via graph.
+There can be one person working on the extraction phase, two people working on the analysis of the data and two other people working on the UI.